realgs/skryptowe20/lab5/readme.md

 ### d)
 In this repo you have db.sql file.
 That is database with all API data.
 You can import it with MySQL Workbench.

+## Project structure
+* api.py is main file with API configuration
+* db_service.py is file with functions that allow to work with database
+* init.py is initial script for set up the database.
+If you have imported database given in repo you don't need this script.
+* nbp.py is script that allows to fetch data from NBP API.

 ## Run app
 1. Run MySQL server with imported database
 2. Run application by running api.py script.